From late winter throughout spring, vibrant flower fields and enchanting orchards become the main attractions in California.

 This scenic drive is famous for its irresistible display of blossoming nut and fruit trees and wildflowers.
 While almond orchards adorn the area with white shades against dark branches and trunks, apricot gardens add pink hues to the colorful idyll.
 Citrus blossoms are the most recognizable here first of all due to their distinctive sweet aroma.

-Open: Farms within the Fresno County Blossom Trail are usually open for the public from 9:30 am to 5:30 pm.
-For detailed information, however, contact the owners directly.
+- Open: The farms within the Fresno County Blossom Trail are usually open tp the public from 9:30 am to 5:30 pm.
+For detailed information, contact the owners directly.
 You can drive near the blossoming orchards any time from sunrise to sunset, though.

-Cost: Driving near the blooming orchards is free.
+- Cost: Driving along the road near the blooming orchards is free.

 8. Flower Fields in Northern California: Calla Lily Valley in Carmel